SwishersSweets/dotfiles/README.md

 config is stuff from my .config file

-scripts are scripts that are used in my window managers configs (also includes my dwm and openbox opening script for sddm)
+scripts are scripts that are used in my window managers configs (also includes startup scripts and .desktop files)

 Hyprland-split-workspace is a config if I want to use the split-workspaces plugin for hyprland